 Real estate excise tax

-Sales of real estate are subject to the real estate excise tax which is paid to the county treasurer when the change of title is recorded.
-Also, sales of a controlling interest (50% or more) of an entity (corporation, LLC, partnership, etc.) that owns real property located in Washington are also subject to real estate excise tax.
+When you sell real estate, it is subject to the real estate excise tax which you pay to the county treasurer when the change of title is recorded.
+When you sell a controlling interest (50% or more) of an entity (corporation, LLC, partnership, etc.) that owns real property located in Washington, you will pay real estate excise tax (REET).